 My name is RT Cunningham, and this my second and final blog site.
 I’ve had other websites, but I purposely avoided the blog format with them.
 My first blog was called “Untwisted Vortex”, which I ended in 2013.
 Some foreign entity has the domain name for it now (they snapped it up when my registration expired).

 I won’t offer any photos of me for you to gawk at because I’m not very photogenic.
 If you really must see what I look like, feel free to visit my profile on Facebook.
 If you must know, I’m a Caucasian male with a mixed ancestry.
-Josie, my wife, is a Filipino-American with even more of a mixed ancestry, and we’ve been married a long time.
+Josie, my wife, is a Filipino-American with even more of a mixed ancestry, and we’ve been married since 1985.

 My first name is “Richard” but no one I know calls me that.
 My relatives in the Philippines can’t even pronounce it correctly.
 I’ve been called many things over the years, some that I can’t even repeat.
 I used “RT Cunningham” as an alias until I retired from the military.
 The reason I use it now is that it’s way shorter than my full name.
 I’ve even had people call me “RT” (mistakenly as “Artie”, which is short for “Artemus”).

 I designed the content management system I’m using, discarding anything made by anyone else.
 It’s a work in progress, but I don’t intend to share it even when I think it’s complete.
 Regardless, the only thing you’ll ever see is the end result, a static website.